run classify lda skl

 % select samples where .sa.labels match on of the categories

-% for the even and odd runs seperately.
+% for the even and odd runs separately.
 Slice the dataset twice and store

 % the result in 'ds_even_birds' and 'ds_odd_birds'